ethersphere/swarm-guide/contents/introduction.rst

 ================

 Swarm offers a few APIs that could be used to interact with the Swarm network:
- - JSON-RPC - available through the Ethereum Geth client using IPC
+ * CLI interface
- - CLI interface
+ * JSON-RPC - available through the Ethereum Geth client using IPC
- - HTTP interface - every Swarm node exposes a local HTTP proxy that exposes the bzz protocol suite
+ * HTTP interface - every Swarm node exposes a local HTTP proxy that exposes the :ref:`bzz protocol suite`
- - Javascript - available through the swarm-js or swarmgw packages
+ * Javascript - available through the swarm-js or swarmgw packages

 About